DiasAmangeldy/Twix/README.md

-Video-The video in  our robot passed the map.
+Video-The video in which our robot passed the map.